jdgwartney/meter-plugin-c/docs/tutorial/index.md

 plugin.
 2. Define the metrics to be used by the plugin in `metrics.json`
 3. Create the plugin manifest with metadata describing the plugin in `plugin.json`
-4. Implement the code of the meter plugin.
+4. Implement the code of the meter plugin (add callbacks).
 5. Build the binary that represents your plugin
 6. Add the plugin to your account as a private plugin
 7. Install the meter plugin binary on the target system